TCSDevops2024/cicd-with-terraform-for-snowflake/README.md

 # cicd-with-terraform-for-snowflake
-This is a repository to create and configure a terraform based CI CD to create a sample dev environment on Snowflake
+This is a repository to demo how to use Terraform and GitHub actions to create and deploy a sample DB, schema and table on a Snowflake environment.
+Let us call this as dev environment.